-- 5.1 To be familiarized with administration of a Standardized Intelligence Test. - 5.2 To be familiarized with the administration of a Personality test, an Attitudinal Scale, an Interest Inventory and an Achievement test. - 5.3 To prepare a Case Study of a Student with Special Needs (School or College Student). - 5.4 To analyse opinions of 10 senior college students towards online Guidance and Counseling.
+5.1 To be familiarized with the administration of a Big-5 Personality test, an Attitudinal Scale, an Interest Inventory and an Achievement test.

+5.3 To prepare a Case Study of a Student with Special Needs (a Peer Student).

+5.4 To analyse opinions of 10 senior college students towards online Guidance and Counseling.